jonbern/climate-data-crawler/README.md

 NCDC's CDO web services offer current- and historical climatic data from various datasets with data from the US and around the world.

-The challenge with these web services is that they are very extensive and it is difficult to navigate your way around to find out how to query the data you need.
-I created this crawler because I needed an easy way to query a lot of data, and using the CDO web services directly was very impractical.
+The challenge with these web services is that they are very extensive and it is to find out how to query the data you need.
+I created this crawler because I needed a way to query a lot of data, and using the CDO web services directly was impractical.

 ## Components
-The Climate Data Crawler consists of three main components which lets you query CDO web services at varying levels of abstraction.
+Climate Data Crawler consists of three main components which lets you query CDO web services at varying levels of abstraction.

 ### CdoDataCrawler